 Treatment for all migraine headaches is generally the same.
-The only difference is that when the aura phase precedes the actual migraine, it is possible to pre-empt the migraine attack by taking prescription migraine medication or over-the-counter analgesics as soon as the symptoms of the aura phase begins.
+The only difference is that when the aura phase precedes the actual migraine, it is possible to pre-empt the migraine attack by taking prescription migraine medication (see this article about ways to prevent addiction) or over-the-counter analgesics as soon as the symptoms of the aura phase begins.
 By pre-empting the migraine, it is possible not to feel the full impact of the headache or not to feel the headache at all because there’s no need to wait for the medications to take effect to feel relief.

 If you’re experiencing any type of headache pain, schedule an appointment with one of our headache specialists immediately for proper diagnosis and treatment.